-Constructivism sought to transform society via art through his aesthetic political inclination.
+Constructivism aimed to transform society through art, driven by its aesthetic and political inclinations.
 It exalted technology and industrial development.
-Rodchenko and other Constructivist artists aimed to create a democratic aesthetic based on the new revolutionary soviet program.
-He wanted to create a universal language, an anti-bourgeois movement for the working class.
-However, that attempt was unsuccessful, for the working class did not comprehend the highly intellectual abstracted nature of the Constructivist principle.
-Contradictory to Constructivist precepts, this procedural animation is a machine interpretation of one of Rodchenko's posters.
-Its abstracted nature constructed with computational processes comments on our inability to understand or comprehend every aspect of our reality.
-This utopia in that society can be made flawless is overly idealistic and impractical.
+Rodchenko and other Constructivist artists sought to create a democratic aesthetic aligned with the new revolutionary Soviet program.
+They intended to develop a universal language, an anti-bourgeois movement for the working class.
+However, this effort failed, as the working class could not grasp the highly intellectual and abstract nature of the Constructivist principles.

 <